PacoZG/devops-with-kubernetes-2025/project/README.md

   kubectl apply -f volumes
 ```

-Followed bby the micro services, client and server
+Follow by the microservices, client and server
 ```shell
   kubectl apply -f manifests
 ```

+After that,
-After that we can open our client (frontend) in [http://localhost:8081](http://localhost:8081) port from the browser
+we can open our client (frontend)
+in [http://localhost:8081](http://localhost:8081) port from the browser

 Where we can also se the response from the server in [http://localhost:8081/api/todos](http://localhost:8081/api/todos) and [http://localhost:8081/api/image](http://localhost:8081/api/image)